Inbestigator/dressed/www/content/guide/deploying/vercel.md

 ## Next.js Projects

 If you’re using Next.js, you don’t need a `vercel.json` file.
-Vercel’s Next.js preset will handle it automatically.
+The Next.js framework preset will handle config automatically.
 Just add an API route:

 ```ts
 // app/api/bot/route.ts